rpthms/nft-geo-filter/README.md

   }
   ```

-* Block all packets from Monaco and log them using the 'MC-Block' log prefix and the 'info' log level\
+* Block all packets from Monaco and log them using the 'MC-Block ' log prefix and the 'info' log level\
-  Command to run: `nft-geo-filter --log --log-prefix 'MC-Block' --log-level info MC`\
+  Command to run: `nft-geo-filter --log --log-prefix 'MC-Block ' --log-level info MC`\
   Resulting ruleset:
   ```
   table inet geo-filter {